Sanofi (NYSE:SNY) vs. AstraZeneca (OTCMKTS:AZNCF) Head to Head Analysis

 AstraZeneca Plc is a holding company, which engages in the research, development, manufacture, and commercialization of prescription medicines.
 The company was founded on June 17, 1992 and is headquartered in Cambridge, the United Kingdom.

-Receive News & Ratings for AstraZeneca Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for AstraZeneca and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Sanofi Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Sanofi and related companies with MarketBeat.com's FREE daily email newsletter.